Alongil/Countries-Api/README.md

 2. Install XAMPP on your computer.

 3. Install MySQL on your computer.
-4. make sure XAMPP is running on local port 8080, if not  (the default XAMPP port is 80) do the following:
+4. if you want XAMPP to run on local port 8080 do the following, if not (the default XAMPP port is 80):
 - Stop Apache service from XAMPP control panel
 - Open httpd.conf
 - Change listen 80 to listen 8080